astrivant/polyad/docs/operations/authentication.md

 change the Pod template checksum during a Helm upgrade.

 KEDA's credential reads, Secret projection and Pod replacement are asynchronous.
-Rotation can temporarily produce 401 or 503 responses; it is not an atomic credential switch.
+Rotation can temporarily produce 401 or 503 responses while consumers adopt the new credentials.
 Health probes retain their separate endpoint and do not require the metrics token.
 Missing or stale metrics remain unavailable rather than being reported as zero demand.